TurakhiaLab/ROADIES/docs/usage.md

 python run_roadies.py --cores <number of cores>
 ```

 This will let ROADIES run in accurate mode by default with specified number of cores in non converge mode.

+### Various command line arguments

+There are multiple command line arguments through which user can change the mode of operation, specify the custom config file path, etc.

 To modify the modes of operation, add the `--mode` command line argument as follows:

 ```
 python run_roadies.py --cores <number of cores> --mode <`fast` OR `balanced` OR `accurate`>
 ```

 This will run ROADIES with specified mode of operation in non converge mode.
-To run this in converge mode, run the following command:
+To run this in converge mode, add the `--converge` argument as follows:

 ```
 python run_roadies.py --cores <number of cores> --mode <`fast` OR `balanced` OR `accurate`> --converge
 ```

 Additionally, user can have custom YAML files (in the same format as config.yaml provided with this repository) with their own parameterizable values.
-Provide the custom YAML file using `--config` argument as follows (by default `config/config.yaml` file will be considered):
+Provide the custom YAML file using `--config` argument as follows (if not given, by default `config/config.yaml` file will be considered):

 ```
 python run_roadies.py --cores <number of cores> --mode <`fast` OR `balanced` OR `accurate`> --config <add own config path>
 ```
-Same thing with converge mode, following will be the command:
+Also, with the converge mode and the custom yaml file together, run the command as follows:

 ```
 python run_roadies.py --cores <number of cores> --mode <`fast` OR `balanced` OR `accurate`> --config <add own config path> --converge